wp-plugins/jquery-colorbox/readme.txt

 == Changelog ==
 = 4.1 (2011-06-30) =
 * NEW: Polish translation by <a href="http://positionmaker.pl">Kornel Łysikowski</a>
+* CHANGE: Update of Colorbox library to version 1.3.17.1
 * CHANGE: JavaScript now ignores links that do not have the optional "href" attribute.
 * CHANGE: Links from images to non-images are now opened in a Colorbox.
 * CHANGE: Moved bulk of JavaScript from inline to file